hieuimba/Lichess-Spark-DataPipeline/README.md

 Below is the process diagram for this data pipeline.
 ![chess-app - Page 2 (5)](https://github.com/user-attachments/assets/db1211af-9701-42e1-a60c-ffeefc3eff51)

-The main components are:
+It uses:
 - Spark Databricks for data processing
-- Azure Data Factory for orchestration
+- Azure Data Factory for orchestration, and
 - Azure Data Lake Storage Gen2 (ADLS2) for storage.

 The detailed steps are as follows: